SacredAntwon/Untitled-Group-AutoBlogger/README.md

 There will be an archive section where all the past blogs will be saved and ordered by their date.
 Clicking on a blog in an archive will display that blog in the same layout as the normal blog post.

+npm_requirements.txt include all the libraries for the JavaScript portion. requirements.txt include all the libraries for the Python portion

+main.py is the driver code for our python portion.
+It will call gen.py. gen.py will generate a blog with all the required information and save it to the archive folder. test/test.py is our unit testing.

+app.mjs is the driver code for our JavaScript portion and setting up the website. genPytoJs.mjs will check if there is a blog for the current date and generate one if there isn't. archive.mjs is the JavaScript portion dealing with the archive page of the website. router.mjs is the JavaScript portion dealing with the homepage of the website.

+The views folder contains the html for both the homepage and archive page. public/css/style.css is the style sheet used in our html.

 ## Getting Started
 1. Node JS needs to be installed (https://nodejs.org/en/).